colintsmith/startup/notes.md

 Same origin policy - only allows JavaScript to make requests to a domain if it is the same domain that the user is currently viewing.
 Cross origin research sharing -  allows the client to specify the origin of a request and then let the server respond with what origins are allowed.
 access-control-allow-origin: * - means anybody can send an HTTP request

+## Service daemons and PM 2
+Daemon means that it runs even while the console is off.
+PM 2 helps you do that
+pm2 ls-	List all of the hosted node processes
+pm2 monit-	Visual monitor
+pm2 start index.js -n simon-	Add a new process with an explicit name
+pm2 start index.js -n startup -- 4000	Add a new process with an explicit name and port parameter
+pm2 stop simon-	Stop a process
+pm2 restart simon-	Restart a process
+pm2 delete simon-	Delete a process from being hosted
+pm2 delete all-	Delete all processes
+pm2 save-	Save the current processes across reboot
+pm2 restart all-	Reload all of the processes
+pm2 restart simon --update-env	Reload process and update the node version to the current environment definition
+pm2 update-	Reload pm2
+pm2 start env.js --watch --ignore-watch="node_modules"-	Automatically reload service when index.js changes
+pm2 describe simon-	Describe detailed process information
+pm2 startup-	Displays the command to run to keep PM2 running after a reboot.
+pm2 logs simon-	Display process logs
+pm2 env 0-	Display environment variables for process.
+Use pm2 ls to get the process ID